cardat/GIS_regression_mapping_scripted_workflow/README.md

 ## Summary

 In this study we aimed to develop a scripted workflow to update air pollution estimates for points of interest using geographical information system (GIS) regression mapping models that use land use and other predictors.

+TODO: add instructions about running an example case study